-But the newborn hearing test doesn't pick up all types of permanent hearing loss.
+But the newborn hearing test does not pick up all types of permanent hearing loss.
 Children can also develop permanent hearing loss later on, so it's important to check your child's hearing as they grow up.

 The checklist in your baby's personal child health record (red book) tells you how to do this.